akashrchandran/spotify-lyrics-api/README.md

 A Rest API for fetching lyrics from Spotify which is powered by Musixmatch.
 Commandline version is available [akashrchandran/syrics](https://github.com/akashrchandran/syrics).

 </div>

+> [!WARNING]
+> This project is probably against Spotify TOS.
+Use at your own risks.

  # Install using Composer
 ```